pechovic/ProjectFileAnalyzer/README.md

 * assembly name in case of regular reference

 Every item in the _container_ dictionary is a type of _Project_ class that has 2 properties:
-* References - a dictionary of projects that are being referenced by this project
+* References - a list of projects that are being referenced by this project
-* ReferencedBy - a dictionary of projects that reference this project
+* ReferencedBy - a list of projects that reference this project